Combustible Dust Testing & Dust Explosion Analysis

 Avoidance of ignition sources as the ‘basis of safety’, is often used for manufacturing processes such as charging vessels from sacks, IBCs or FIBCs, pneumatic conveying, milling and tabletting chemical manufacturing operations.
 Materials that can create a flammable atmosphere are found to be insensitive to ignition.
 It is therefore easy, practical and cost-effective to ensure that a source of ignition capable of initiating a dust explosion is not present.

-The Layer Ignition Temperature (LIT) test is conducted to determine the lowest temperature at which a hot surface will ignite combustible dust or powders when settled as a dust layer.
+The Layer Ignition Temperature (LIT) test is conducted to determine the lowest temperature at which a hot surface will ignite a combustible dust when settled as a dust layer.

 Potentially combustible dust is placed onto an isothermally heated hotplate and formed into a 5 mm layer.
 Once an ignition temperature is observed, the hotplate temperature is reduced and retested.
 This is then repeated with fresh combustible dust until the lowest ignition temperature is established.